Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 #### 2.2.1 General

-- DOF is an effect that blurs all 3D rendering pixels which are not focused on by the camera.
+- DOF is an effect that blurs all 3D rendering pixels that are not focused on by the camera.
 - The effect is either dynamic or static.

 #### 2.2.2 Properties